Growth Trends for Related Jobs

 Border Patrol Tactical Unit

 The U.S. Customs and Border Protection's tactical unit, called BORTAC, responds to high-risk and emergency incidents that require special tactics and skills.
 BORTAC trains and operates in foreign countries as well as the United States, which makes it unique among federal law enforcement agencies.
-BORTAC team members may be snipers or conduct intelligence gathering, surveillance or reconnaissance.
+BORTAC team members may gather intelligence gathering or conduct surveillance or reconnaissance.
+A few specially trained agents may fulfill the role of border patrol sniper.
 Border Patrol agents assigned to BORTAC may train foreign counterparts, quell riots at detention facilities or serve high-risk warrants.

 Applicants must be younger than 40 years old unless they have experience as a federal law enforcement officer or are eligible for veterans' preference.
 They must be U.S. citizens, have a valid driver's license and be proficient in Spanish or capable of learning Spanish.
 All applicants are subjected to a background and credit check, and past arrests, financial problems, poor work history or a history of drug or alcohol abuse can lead to rejection.

-As federal employees, agents receive salaries based on the general schedule for law enforcement officers.
+As federal employees, agents receive salaries based on the general schedule for law enforcement officers (LEO).
 Initially, agents start at pay grades 5, 7 or 9, depending on education and experience.
-Starting pay for a GL-5 was $33,829, as of 2013, and it was $38,511 for a GL-7 and $42,948 for a GL-9.
-Locality pay increased these numbers by 14.16 to 35.15 percent, depending on the geographic location of the agent's assignment.
-Overtime was mandatory, adding as much as 25 percent to agents' pay.
+Starting pay for a GL-5 was $52,583, as of December 2017.
+With supervisor approval, border patrol agents are eligible for yearly promotions to the next grade level.
+Agents promoted to GL-9 by December 2019 will earn $70,784 per year.

 - CBP.gov: Your Career as a Border Patrol Agent

 - CBP.gov: FAQs -- Working for Border Patrol

 - U.S. Customs and Border Protection: Border Patrol Search, Trauma and Rescue (BORSTAR)